Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

-Real devices, however, depart substantially from idealized one-dimensional edge descriptions.
-Spatially varying electrostatic landscapes can modify the trajectory, timing, and spatial profile of propagating edge excitations, thereby complicating both the interpretation of measured signals and the design of controlled dynamical experiments.
 Under static conditions, local probes such as scanning single-electron transistors and micro-photoluminescence (PL) have provided valuable insight into the bulk fractional quantum Hall state by revealing inhomogeneity in the local electronic landscape \cite{ilani2004microscopic,martin2004localization,hayakawa2013real}.
-Yet these approaches do not directly resolve how a launched edge excitation evolves in space and time as it traverses a realistic electrostatic environment.
+These measurements establish that the electrostatic landscape in a fractional quantum Hall device can be spatially nonuniform.
+They do not, however, directly address how a launched edge excitation propagates through such a landscape.

-A related challenge is that the characteristic propagation speed of an edge excitation need not remain uniform across a structured device.
-As a qualitative local guide, the characteristic $E\times B$ drift speed associated with the confining potential gradient, $v_{\mathrm D}\equiv (1/B)\, dU/dy$, sets a natural velocity scale and suggests that changes in the steepness of the confinement can correlate with changes in the observed propagation speed \cite{yoshioka2013quantum}.
-Although the velocity of an edge magnetoplasmon (EMP) is a collective quantity that also depends on electrostatics, screening, and device geometry \cite{Ashoori,Aleiner,Ernst,Kamata}, we use the drift-based scaling only as qualitative guidance for trends with gate-defined confinement.
-In realistic devices, spatial variation of the potential landscape can therefore produce nonuniform velocities, path-dependent delays, and enhanced temporal spreading, making direct spatiotemporal access to edge dynamics essential for engineered dynamical experiments.
+In addition, spatial variation of the electrostatic potential energy $U$ across a local edge can make the propagation speed nonuniform.
+As a qualitative guide, with $y$ chosen locally as the coordinate normal to the edge, the $E\times B$ drift velocity scale is set by $(eB)^{-1}dU/dy$, suggesting that changes in the steepness of the confinement can be reflected in the propagation time \cite{yoshioka2013quantum}.